Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: INTRODUCTION

 \section{INTRODUCTION}

 Teaching robots new manipulation tasks by demonstration/kinesthetic guidance is one of the key research areas in robotics.
-Here we focus on the scenario where the robot also receives a visual observation of the scene and natural language (NL) description of the task and has to fuse this information with kinesthetic teaching in order to successfully fulfil the goal.
+Here we focus on the scenario where the robot also receives a visual observation of the scene and natural language (NL) description of the task and has to fuse this information with kinesthetic teaching to successfully fulfill the goal.
 While traditional rule-based approaches usually parse the NL input into a formal language for task disambiguation \cite{behrens2019specifying}, \cite{tellex2020robots}, the most recent methods utilize large language (LLM) \cite{shah2023lm}, \cite{liang2023code}, \cite{wu2023tidybot} and large vision models (LVM) \cite{zitkovich2023rt}, \cite{driess2023palm} pre-trained on internet-scale data, which are additionally fine-tuned, e.g., via prompting methods.
 However, these models often struggle with repeatability and can be more difficult to control in terms of predictable outputs \cite{chang2023survey}.

 One potentially promising approach towards the vision-language-action fusion challenge would be the use of probabilistic generative models such as Multimodal Variational Autoencoders (VAEs).
 These models have emerged as a powerful extension of the unimodal Variational Autoencoder and are suitable for mapping multiple modalities into a unified joint space, allowing for the generation of one modality from another \cite{suzuki2022survey}.
-However, the majority of studies on multimodal VAEs have primarily focused on tasks involving image-to-image or image-to-text mappings, leaving a significant gap in their application to robotic actions \cite{wu2018multimodal}, \cite{shi2019variational}, \cite{lee2021private}, \cite{sutter2021generalized}.
+However, most studies on multimodal VAEs have focused mainly on tasks involving image-to-image or image-to-text mappings, leaving a significant gap in their application to robotic actions \cite{wu2018multimodal}, \cite{shi2019variational}, \cite{lee2021private}, \cite{sutter2021generalized}.